mwcproject/mwc-wallet/doc/slatepack_data_format.md

 ## Encryption/Decryption

-Grin's original design is using the 'age' rust library for encryption/decryption.
+Mwc's original design is using the 'age' rust library for encryption/decryption.
 The Age library had a huge data overhead on data size.
 The header is about 350 bytes.
 For example, initial send message size less then 150 bytes.
 Such overhead is not acceptable.
 Also it is not clear if age will allow to read the message that was archived.